 Chili con Carne is one of those things you see on old school Mexican restaurant menus.
 It’s a mixture of beef and onions cooked down in a dried chili sauce with tons of robust flavors.
 The chili’s you use in this recipe are quite important because that’s what gives this dish its authentic Mexican taste.

 I prefer a combination of two dried chili’s either Guajillo, Pasilla’s or New Mexico to create just the right amount of heat without it becoming too spicy.
 Sometimes when people say, “spice” they automatically think spicy and that’s not what I’m talking about in this recipe.
-Spicy comes from fresh chili’s with the seeds and membrane left in – that’s where true heat comes from.
-When chilies are roasted, it sweetens them slightly and they become the gentle giant in the hot and spicy category.
+Spice or heat comes from fresh chili’s seeds and membrane.
+When chilies are dried and roasted, it sweetens them slightly and they become a gentle giant in the hot and spicy category.

 2 pounds chuck roast, diced